Pylons/pyramid/docs/narr/events.rst

       view=".views.json_view"/>

-The interface ``repoze.bfg.interfaces.IRequest`` is automatically implemented by every :mod:`repoze.bfg` request, so all requests will implement that type, and views registered against models which do not supply a ``request_type`` will be considered to be registered for this ``IRequest`` as a default.
+The interface ``repoze.bfg.interfaces.IRequest`` is automatically implemented by every :mod:`repoze.bfg` request.
+Views which do not supply a ``request_type`` attribute will be considered to be registered for ``repoze.bfg.interfaces.IRequest`` as a default.
+But in the example above, ``.views.json_view`` will be called when a request supplies our ``IJSONRequest`` interface, because it is a more specific interface.

-Of course, you are not limited to using the ``Accept`` header to determine which interfaces to attach to a request.
-For example, you might also choose to use hostname
-(e.g. ``request.environ.get('HTTP_HOST',
-request.environ['SERVER_NAME'])``) in order to "skin" your application differently based on whether the user should see the "management" (e.g. "manage.myapp.com") presentation of the application or the "retail" presentation (e.g. "www.myapp.com").
+Of course, you are not limited to using the ``Accept`` header to determine which interface to attach to a request within an event subscriber.
+For example, you might also choose to introspect the hostname (e.g. ``request.environ.get('HTTP_HOST', request.environ['SERVER_NAME'])``) in order to "skin" your application differently based on whether the user should see the "management" (e.g. "manage.myapp.com") presentation of the application or the "retail" presentation (e.g. "www.myapp.com").

 By attaching to the request an arbitrary interface after examining the hostname or any other information available in the request within an ``INewRequest`` event subscriber, you can control view lookup precisely.
 For example, if you wanted to have two slightly different views for requests to two different hostnames, you might register one view with a ``request_type`` of ``.interfaces.IHostnameFoo`` and another with a ``request_type`` of ``.interfaces.IHostnameBar`` and then arrange for an event subscriber to attach ``.interfaces.IHostnameFoo`` to the request when the HTTP_HOST is ``foo`` and ``.interfaces.IHostnameBar`` to the request when the HTTP_HOST is ``bar``.
 The appropriate view will be called.

 You can also form an inheritance hierarchy out of ``request_type`` interfaces.
 When :mod:`repoze.bfg` looks up a view, the most specific